 There are two approaches to creating VR content.

 We can also use realtime computer graphics (CGI), like those found in video games, to generate interactive content like games, training programs and other bespoke applications.
-We build an app and then deploy on a PC or mobile, either over the internet for distribution or install it directly on machines to be used in kiosks.
+We build an app and then deploy it on a PC or mobile, either over the internet for distribution or install it directly on machines to be used in kiosks.

 Both approaches have benefits and constraints and we will recommend the best one based on your particular use-case.